 - Deferred Adjudication

 Reporting Felony Convictions

-Twelve states restrict reporting information on any case older than seven years.
-These states include: California, Colorado, Kansas, Maryland, Massachusetts, Montana, Nevada, New Hampshire, New York, Texas, and Washington.
+In twelve states and some cities, criminal offenses and incidents reported on employment background checks cannot be older than seven years.
+These twelve states are California, Colorado, Kansas, Maryland, Massachusetts, Montana, New Hampshire, New York, City of Philadelphia, Texas, and Washington.